FAQsAnswers to all your burning questions

 International policies usually cover participation in sporting activities as long as the individual isn’t being paid to participate.
 There are however some insurers that don’t cover injuries arising from any sporting activities, so as an expatriate, if you intend to play any type of sport it is important to clarify this aspect of a policy, otherwise you could be exposed to significant financial risk.

-Cover for professional athletes is available, covering any illnesses or injuries long term, including injuries sustained while competing.
+Global Albatross specialises in protecting professional athletes, covering any illnesses or injuries long term, including injuries sustained while competing.

 Will international health insurance cover me in my home country?

 The majority of insurers that Global Albatross works with do provide cover in your home country for holidays or extended stays.
 The length varies between insurers from 60 to 180 days or up to the renewal date of a policy.